FrancJerah/Test_Donor_Module/README.md

 3. Distribution Module

 # Bugs Notice
-- Deleting and Editing an Item from the Distribution Module
+- Deleting and Editing an Item from the Distribution Module does not fetch data correctly, and redirects to user to instead add an item

 # Screenshots